 Rippling Thin Sheets

 I can’t really call this a fault of the machine, because all machines do it, but I do wish that ultra thin sheets of soft polymer clay wouldn’t ripple.
 Since a badly tuned machine can cause this, it’s easy for us to assume this is the fault of the LC Machine.
 But I do fear that this is just “the nature of the beast”.
-This machine isn’t really any better at it than my Atlas.
+This machine isn’t really any better at it than my Atlas in this regard.
 Kudos to the Lucy Clay Tools team, though, for coming up with the idea of using plastic sheets to help create thin sheets of clay.

 The documentation for this machine (as with all the Lucy Tools) is excellent.
 The included instruction manual is incredibly detailed and there are many videos online that help you know how to use and service this machine.
 You can find the series of LC Machine Instruction videos here.
 There are so many videos and promo pieces about these tools, though, that it’s sometimes confusing and hard to know which are relevant now and which are info about prototypes.